spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 To confirm the presence of the pack in the repository, open your web browser, access your Harbor address, click on **Projects**, select the **spectro-oci-registry** project, and then click on the **spectro-oci-registry/spectro-packs/archive/hellouniverse** repository.
-You should see the pushed artifact, as shown in the image below.
+You should verify the pushed artifact, as shown in the image below.

 ![Screenshot of the Hello Universe Harbor Repository](/tutorials/deploy-pack/registries-and-packs_deploy-pack_harbor-repository.png)